 The Inner Beauties of Namibia

 From diamond trade legacies, to fossilized trees to sandboarding - these are just some of the gems that Namibia has to offer.
-If you like the sound of all this, why not book on to our 6-week program to Namibia that leaves in May?
+If you like the sound of all this, why not book onto our Namibia gap year program?

 on 02 / 02 / 2016